MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

    | secret-permissions | The list of operations to allow from the named principal. |

    > [!NOTE]
-   > While the principle of least privilege recommends granting the smallest possible set of privileges to a resource, the design of the Key Vault integration requires at least `get` and `list`.
+   > While the principle of least privilege recommends granting the smallest possible set of privileges to a resource, the design of the Key Vault integration requires at least `delete`, `get`, `list`, `set` and `purge`.

 1. Store a secret in your new Key Vault.
 A common use case is to store a JDBC connection string.
 For example: